Howrah–Chennai main line: History

 The Howrah–Delhi main line was the first trunk route in India connecting two metropolises.
 It was opened in 1866.
-The second trunk route was Howrah–Allahabad–Mumbai line, opened in 1870.
+The second trunk route was Howrah–Prayagraj–Mumbai line, opened in 1870.
 The Howrah–Nagpur–Mumbai line was opened in 1900 as the third trunk route in the country.
-Close on its heels was the Howrah–Chennai main line in 1901.
+Close on its heels was the Howrah–Madras main line in 1901.

 The first train service in southern India was operated from Royapuram/Vyasarpadi Jeeva in Chennai to Walajah Road, near Vellore, covering around 100 km long, and operated by Madras Railway Company, on 1 July 1856.
 Several other lines were also developed.

-During the period 1893 to 1896, 1287 km of the East Coast State Railway, from Vijayawada Junction to Cuttack was built and opened to traffic, and construction of the Vijayawada–Chennai link in 1899 enabled the through running of trains along the eastern coast of India.Bengal Nagpur Railway was working on both the Howrah–Kharagpur and Kharagpur–Cuttack lines, completed the bridge over the Rupnarayan in 1900 and the Mahanadi in 1901, thus completing the through connection between Chennai and Kolkata.
+During the period 1893 to 1896, 1287 km of the East Coast State Railway, from Vijayawada Junction to Cuttack was built and opened to traffic, and construction of the Vijayawada–Madras link in 1899 enabled the through running of trains along the eastern coast of India.Bengal Nagpur Railway was working on both the Howrah–Kharagpur and Kharagpur–Cuttack lines, completed the bridge over the Rupnarayan in 1900 and the Mahanadi in 1901, thus completing the through connection between Chennai and Kolkata.